-I can’t say that I’m the best artist out there, but I’m certainly a better artist than I was when I started this blog.
+I can’t say that I’m the best artist out there, but I can certainly draw better than when I started this sketch blog.
 I’ve read a lot of advice about getting better at drawing over the years.
 Some advice has been very helpful and some advice just hasn’t worked for me.
-I want to share just a couple of things that have helped me improve, particularly over the last four or five years.
+I want to share just a couple of tips that have helped me improve, particularly over the last four or five years.

 2. Slow and Steady.
 Especially when learning to do cleanup, whether it be with pencil, brush or crow quill, go slowly.
 It’s just like practicing a musical instrument.
 You start as slowly as you can without making mistakes, then you speed up.
 Go as slowly as necessary to have control over what you’re doing on the page.
 This is particularly important when trying to ink ellipses and other curves freehand.
 While it’s best to sketch an ellipse in a single quick stroke, I’ve never seen an artist I admire ink an ellipse that way.
 Most will carefully and deliberately chunk out the ellipse with smaller controlled ink strokes.